 - Summary of Children's Play in the Preschool Years

-By the time children are two years old they start to develop a growing sense of how objects in the world work.
+By the time children are 2 years old they start to develop a sense of how objects in the world work.
 Eventually, toddlers begin look at things symbolically and can use their imaginations to create roles and transform objects.
 In today’s academically charged society, it’s easy to forget how important pretend play is for kids’ development.
 But toddlers who regularly engage in pretend play develop the skills they need to prepare them for real life.

-“When toddlers pretend to cook, reenact a doctor’s visit, fight wild bears, or put out an imaginary fire, they are using imaginative play to help them make sense of the world” says early childhood teacher, Alison Keene.
+“When toddlers pretend to cook, reenact a doctor’s visit, fight wild bears, or put out an imaginary fire, they are using imaginative play to help them make sense of the world,” says early childhood teacher, Alison Keene.
 During pretend play, kids use words to interact and move plots along, plan and carry out sequences of events, solve problems for their imaginary friends, process information, predict the things that will happen next and cooperate with others.
 These factors encourage language development, empathy, concentration, problem solving abilities, logical thinking, creativity, comprehension, and social skills in young children.

 Help make the most out of your child’s pretend play experiences by providing an atmosphere that’s conducive for safe exploration!
 Here are some great prop ideas for richer pretend play experiences for your toddler.